 Total Mintage: 42,684,236

-The obverse side of the $10 Liberty Gold Eagles depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
+The obverse side of each $10 Liberty Gold Eagle depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.

 The motif on the reverse side of the Liberty Gold Eagles is derived from the Great Seal of the United States.
 It shows an eagle with a shield holding an olive branch and arrows.
 The motto "IN GOD WE TRUST" appears on a banner above the eagle on coins minted from 1866 onwards.
 The image at the top of the page shows a coin from 1881 that has the motto on its reverse.
-Click here to see the reverse of an earlier coin without motto.
-The coin's $10 face value (TEN D.) and “UNITED STATES OF AMERICA” are engraved along the coin's edge.
-Liberty Gold Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Carson City (mint mark: CC) or Denver (mint mark: D) contain a mint mark just above the face value and underneath the eagle's claws.
-However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.